Monthly Board report July 2015

 Even the best drivers make mistakes.
 What we don’t have to accept is that fatalities and serious injuries are just an inevitable consequence of driver mistakes.
 A safe system approach means that we can demand a lower road toll and even zero road deaths (“Vision Zero“) but we all have to play our part.
 We need improved road design, safer vehicles, competent road users and safe speeds.

 The NZ Police are currently under pressure to get their messaging right about their approach to enforcing the speed limit and need to explain why the road toll has increased during the holiday period (when the trend is downwards).
 However I absolutely back the Police taking a hard line on speed enforcement (with the posted limit recognised as the limit without fiddling with “tolerances” rounds the edges) .
-It is a lazy political response to claim (as Ron Marks MP has done) that speed management is about revenue gathering.
+It is a lazy political response to claim (as Ron Mark MP has done) that speed management is about revenue gathering.
 It is based on international evidence that reducing speeds reduces the number and severity of crashes.

 Safe systems approach explained